This article is about using the CSTC feature, available on Pro and Enterprise plans.

 - Don’t hesitate to use hierarchical chaining to access the desired element, notably if it does not have an “id” but one of its parents does.

-- Don’t hesitate to use other descriptive and unique attributes where they are present.
+- Don’t hesitate to use other descriptive and unique attributes where they exist.

 Step 2: Select a Trigger